alexykn/TorchTS/README.md

 ## Overview

+04-20-2025: This uses a pretty outdated version of Kokoro, still works.
+I'll update it once I have my Sapphire project in a stable state.

 TorchTS is a text-to-speech application built with Python and Vue.js.
 It provides an interface for converting text from various document formats into speech using the Kokoro TTS model.
 The project combines a FastAPI backend with a Vue.js frontend to create a practical tool for text-to-speech conversion.

 ![Dark Mode](img/dark_mode.png)